The Medical Laboratory Science Program includes two options.

 - January through May: Eight-hour days, Monday through Friday

-Each year, Mayo School of Health Sciences admits up to 24 students (includes one to two Florida-appointed students) to its Medical Laboratory Science Program.
+Each year, Mayo Clinic School of Health Sciences admits up to 24 students to its Medical Laboratory Science Program.
 During the program, students receive a comprehensive educational experience with close instruction.